How to build a quote calculator for lead gen using Gravity Forms (step by step tutorial)

 What is a quote calculator?

-Why build a Gravity Forms quote calculator
+Why use Gravity Forms to build a quote calculator?

 Quote calculators are also great lead generators!
 Here are some businesses that can benefit from having a quote calculator: